ravagojc/edukasyon/README.md

 **Technical Descriptions**
 <li>HTML was used to create Form, Inputs, Buttons, Table, and general text descriptions.
-<li>CSS is used to show border of the Table for easier visibility
+<li>CSS is used to show border of the Table for easier visibility.
-<li>JavaScript for functions
+<li>JavaScript for functions.

 **Functions List**
   <li>getInput - getting input is done by listening to form submit that contains the name and grade this is then inserted as a row in the table.